HOW DO YOU GET PAID?

 HOW ARE YOU DIFFERENT FROM OTHER FINANCIAL ADVISORS?

-I am not a financial advisor; I am a financial therapist and coach.
-That means I combine money stuff with financial therapy and psychology.
+I am not a financial advisor; I am a financial therapist and financial life planner.
+That means I combine money stuff with financial therapy, psychology, and life planning.
 Money skills are more than just knowing what to do, which is exterior financial knowledge that applies to everyone.
 I figure out how to help YOU implement that knowledge after learning about your history with money, your relationship with money, and how emotions interact with your financial decisions.
 I help you find the motivation to change your behaviors and facilitate financial health.
 It's about aligning your use of money with what's important to you.